simonprickett/simonprickett.github.io/_posts/2021-05-31-no-maybe-and-good-enough-probabilistic-data-structures-in-python.md

   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/hM1JPkEUtks" allowfullscreen></iframe>
 </div><br/>

+I also recently did an extended version of this talk for the Developers BR Meetup group in Brazil.
+Scroll down to the bottom of the page to see that version.

 My slides are available as a PDF document [here](/no_maybe_and_close_enough_slides.pdf).
 If you'd like to try this out for yourself, [get my code from Github](https://github.com/simonprickett/python-probabilistic-data-structures).

 ---